NeilJustice/ZenUnitAndMetalMock/README.md

 }

 // TEST2X2 defines a 2-by-2 value-parameterized test
-// that processes its typesafe variadic arguments list 2-by-2.
+// which processes its typesafe variadic arguments list 2-by-2.
 // This TEST2X2 defines 16 independent unit tests for FizzBuzz(),
 // each of which will run sequentially within separate instances of test class FizzBuzzTests.
 TEST2X2(FizzBuzz_EndNumberIsGreaterThan0_ReturnsFizzBuzzSequence,